Mendi03/WOS_curriculum/README.md

 # WOS_curriculum
-Full Curriculum of the WOS-can-code program
+Repository containing all the personal activity for the WOS-can-code program.